… But not all probiotics are equal.

 Your dog needs probiotics to defend the gut.
 When there are more good bacteria, the gut can fight off anything it sees as a threat.
 That’s why you want more probiotics.

-Ironically, the second ingredient in FortiFlora, Enterococcus Faecium, is the only bacteria strain in the entire ingredient panel.
-The problem with having only one bacteria strain in a probiotic supplement is that the gastrointestinal tract is home to hundreds of different types of bacteria all of which thrive in different sections of the digestive system.
+But having only one bacteria strain in a probiotic supplement is a problem.
+That’s because the digestive tract is home to hundreds of different types of bacteria.
+And each one thrives in different sections of the digestive system.